MCP plane¶

 Inboxes¶

-Anything sent to an agent — by a peer, a queue callback, the substrate, or the Telegram front-end — arrives as a normal user-message turn, prefixed with a single-line header so the agent knows where it came from:
+Anything sent to an agent — by a peer, a queue callback, or the substrate — arrives as a normal user-message turn, prefixed with a single-line header so the agent knows where it came from:

 > from queue:<name> · task#<id> · ok|error · <timestamp>